jakesmolka/dapr-pubsub-java-example/README.md

 Based on https://docs.dapr.io/developing-applications/building-blocks/pubsub/howto-publish-subscribe/

+UPDATE: This now preserves the **not** working state to aid this issue: https://github.com/dapr/docs/issues/2193

 ## Goal

 Have two services - 'checkout' and 'orderprocessing' - subscribe and publish to the message broker, respectively.